Nootropic profile

 Cat's Claw (Uncaria tomentosa) is a South American vine bark with potent anti-inflammatory and neuroprotective properties.
 It inhibits brain plaque formation, supports immune function, and shows early promise for preserving cognitive function during ageing.

-The key benefits of Cat's Claw include: Cognitive Enhancement, Longevity, Memory, Mood, Stress Relief.
+The main benefits people report from Cat's Claw are: Cognitive Enhancement, Longevity, Memory, Mood, Stress Relief.

 Log in to leave a comment.